-- Submit a Nursing Associate of Applied Science Program Application for Admissions to the Admissions Department by the application deadline, fee of \$35.00 to be paid by the student, - ➤ Have a High School Diploma or High School Transcript showing a graduation date; or possess a recognized equivalent of a High School Diploma such as a home-schooled certificate by the state where the student resided during their home schooling or a General Education Diploma (GED).
-Texas law exempts home school students from compulsory age requirements; or - Individuals who completed High School outside the United States are responsible for providing the school with an English translation of the High School transcript and certification that is equivalent to a High School Diploma. - > Active Unencumbered Texas Vocational Nurse License - Submit official transcripts from all colleges and universities attended with a cumulative GPA of 2.0 or better.
-No academic course with a grade below "C" will be accepted for transfer credit.
-Academic courses include general courses such as composition and written communication, social, behavioral, and biological sciences, humanities, and visual arts.
-All science general education courses must have been completed within five years of application deadline, - > Sit for the Test of Essential Academic Skills (TEAS) Version V and earn an overall score of 60% (Scores below 60% will be evaluated on a case-by-case basis) to be paid by prospective student, - > Sit for a PN Comprehensive Examination and earn an overall score of 80% (scores below 80% will be evaluated on a case-by-case basis).
-Cost of the exam is \$80.00 and must be paid by the prospective student, - An Interview with the committee to determine acceptance or denial into the program.
+- 1. Age Requirement: - Must be at least 18 years old.
+Age will be verified with a valid ID.
+If no ID is available, a Birth Certificate is required. - 2.
+Application Submission: - Submit a completed Nursing Associate of Applied Science Program Application for Admission to the Admissions Department by the specified deadline.
+A non-refundable application fee of \$35 is required. - 3.
+Educational Background: - o Hold a High School Diploma or High School Transcript indicating a graduation date. - OR possess a recognized equivalent, such as a home-school certificate (recognized by the state of residence) or a General Education Diploma (GED).
+Note: Texas law exempts home-schooled students from compulsory age requirements. - o Applicants with foreign high school diplomas must provide an English translation of their transcript and certification of its equivalence to a U.S. High School Diploma. - 4.
+Licensure Requirement: - o Hold an active, unencumbered Texas Vocational Nurse License. - 5.
+College Transcripts: - Submit official transcripts from all colleges and universities attended with a cumulative GPA of 2.0 or higher.
+Transfer credits will not be accepted for any course with a grade below a "C." Academic courses include general education courses such as composition, social, behavioral, and biological sciences, humanities, and visual arts.
+All science general education courses must be completed within five years of the application deadline. - 6.
+TEAS Test: - o Take the Test of Essential Academic Skills (TEAS) Version V and achieve a minimum overall score of 60%.
+Scores below 60% may be considered on a case-by-case basis.
+The TEAS test fee is the responsibility of the applicant. - 7.
+PN Comprehensive Examination: - Take the PN Comprehensive Examination and earn a minimum score of 90% Probability of Passing (71.3% 100%).
+Scores below 90% will be evaluated on a case-by-case basis.
+The exam fee is \$80, payable by the applicant. - 8.
+Interview: